 You are now hearing the voice and piano of Dr. Karl Haas.
-Who was Karl Haas?
+That's his picture at the right.
+Here, Electricka and The Muse Of Music explore his life, art, and work.

-He first attracted attention as a musician when the Canadian Broadcasting Corporation asked him to play piano and conduct a chamber orchestra for a radio program.
+Dr. Haas began his broadcasting career in 1950 by hosting a weekly preview of Detroit Symphony Orchestra concerts on radio station WWJ in Detroit.
+He first attracted attention as a performing musician when the Canadian Broadcasting Corporation asked him to play piano and conduct a chamber orchestra for a radio program.
 For them he performed a weekly piano recital with commentary in French on Quebec radio.
 The CBC encouraged him to talk about the music he was playing during the broadcast and gradually he complied.

 That show led to an offer to